Export Controls

 What are Export Controls?

 Research and education thrive at Mines as a direct result of our many international partnerships.
 However, laws and agency regulations restrict the export of certain items and information.
-Mines complies fully with these legal requirements by following our published Procedures (hyperlink).
+Mines complies fully with these legal requirements and is currently updating our export controls procedures.
 An export is anything sent or carried to another country, including mail, shipments, luggage or carry-ons, and email, phone, or social media.
 Not only that, but sharing information with international visitors in the U.S. is deemed an export as well.

 Exports are controlled based on the item or information, the country, organization, or person involved.
 The Departments of State, Commerce, Energy, and the Treasury, among others, regulate certain exports.
 In some cases, we must secure a license from one of these agencies before granting access in the U.S. or transferring an item or information overseas.